eonemli/ASD-OOD-Analysis/sade/README.md

 # SADE
 **S**core-based **A**nomaly **DE**tection (sah-day)

+New configs were added to the original code for ABCD ASD Analysis.
+See the additional config files ending with _abcd_asd.py The rest contains the original sade files.

 ## Introduction

 SADE is a research project aimed at exploring and experimenting with denoising score matching for the purposes of anomaly detection in 3D brain MRIs.